-In California, adult education is meant to serve those community members who are over 25 and lack basic skills for employment.
+In California, adult education is meant to serve those community members who are over 25 and who lack basic skills for employment.
 Some of these skills have been traditionally taught at Bakersfield College, some have been handled by the adult schools, and others have been covered by both.
 Recent legislation, Assembly Bill 86, has mandated that community colleges work with local adult schools to better accomplish this task in order to provide more economic opportunities for California's most vulnerable populations.
-Because the KCCD covers such a large geographic area, there are multiple groups working on rural communities' adult education needs.
-In the southern part of Kern County, Bakersfield College is working with the Kern High School District and Bakersfield Adult School in one consortium.
-In the northern part of Kern County, Bakersfield College is working with Wasco Independent School, Delano Adult School, and McFarland Learning Center.
+Because the Kern Community College District covers such a large geographic area, there are multiple groups working on adult education needs in rural communities.
+In the southern part of Kern County, Bakersfield College is working with the Kern High School District and Bakersfield Adult School, and in the northern part of Kern County, Bakersfield College is working with Wasco Independent School, Delano Adult School, and McFarland Learning Center.
 The proposal outlining how these various consortia will work is still in the planning process; once it is complete, it will detail how adult education will be handled in these communities.
 The goals are to evaluate current needs and programs for adult education in the region, and then develop plans to address those needs.

-The North Kern Adult Education Alliance was recently established to address adult education program needs in the northern Kern County region.
-This alliance links the North Kern high school districts (Delano, Wasco and McFarland) and Bakersfield College.
-Its goal is to provide an adult education system that promotes the academic and career skills needed to prepare local community members for post-secondary education and/or employment.
+The North Kern Adult Education Alliance was recently established to address adult education program needs in northern Kern County.
+This alliance links the North Kern high school districts (Delano, Wasco, and McFarland) and Bakersfield College.
+Its goal is to provide an adult education system that provides the academic and career skills needed to prepare local community members for post-secondary education and/or employment.
 The group identifies problems, develops solutions, and implements the education and training required to address the needs of the local adult population.
 The North Kern Adult Education Alliance is committed to regular communication and planning in order to promote student education and training that can lead to higher education or employment.

-Bakersfield College recently entered into an agreement with the Farmworker Institute for Education and Leadership Development (F.I.E.L.D.), which is a non-profit, educational organization that provides English as a Second Language classes to the large population of Kern County adults whose primary language is Spanish.
-F.I.E.L.D. is known state-wide for serving adult populations in rural areas through non-credit and credit English as a Second Language courses.
+Bakersfield College recently entered into an agreement with the Farmworker Institute for Education and Leadership Development, which is a non-profit educational organization that provides English as a Second Language classes to the large population of Kern County adults whose primary language is Spanish.
+The organization is known statewide for serving adult populations in rural areas through non-credit and credit English as a Second Language courses.
 By partnering with the Farmworker Institute for Education and Leadership Development, Bakersfield College will be able to reach an underserved population and provide them access to college level courses.